Morkovice-Slížany: Geography

 Morkovice-Slížany is located about 14 km southwest of Kroměříž and 40 km east of Brno.
 It lies in the Litenčice Hills.
 The highest point is the hill Kleštěnec at 498 m above sea level.
-The Morkovický stream flows through the town and supplies three ponds in the territory.
+The stream Morkovický potok flows through the town and supplies three fishponds in the territory.

 History

-Morkovice was first mentioned in 1222, Slížany was first mentioned in 1353.
-Morkovice-Slížany was created by merger of municipalities of Morkovice and Slížany in 1960.
+The first written mention of Morkovice is from 1222.
+Slížany was first mentioned in 1353.
+Morkovice-Slížany was created by merger of the municipalities of Morkovice and Slížany in 1960.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The Morkovice Castle was built on the side of an old fortress in the 17th century.
-The castle complex also includes a park and a pair of baroque statues of Saints Florian and Wendelin.
+The castle complex also includes a park and a pair of Baroque statues of Saints Florian and Wendelin.

 The Church of Saint John the Baptist has a medieval core, but its current appearance is a result of the reconstruction in the first half of the 18th century.